Puyi: Residence in Tianjin (1925–1931)

 In February 1925, Puyi moved to the Japanese concession of Tianjin, first into the Zhang Garden, and in 1929 into the former residence of Lu Zongyu known as the Garden of Serenity.
 A British journalist, Henry Woodhead, called Puyi's court a "doggy paradise" as both Puyi and Wanrong were dog lovers who owned several very spoiled dogs while Puyi's courtiers spent an inordinate amount of time feuding with one another.
 Woodhead stated that the only people who seemed to get along at Puyi's court were Wanrong and Wenxiu, who were "like sisters".
 Tianjin was, after Shanghai, the most cosmopolitan Chinese city, with large British, French, German, Russian and Japanese communities.
 As an emperor, Puyi was allowed to join several social clubs that normally only admitted whites.
 During this period, Puyi and his advisers Chen Baochen, Zheng Xiaoxu, and Luo Zhenyu discussed plans to restore Puyi as Emperor.
 Zheng and Luo favoured enlisting assistance from external parties, while Chen opposed the idea.
-In June 1925, the warlord Zhang Zuolin visited Tianjin to meet Puyi.
-"Old Marshal" Zhang, an illiterate former bandit, ruled Manchuria, a region equal in size to Germany and France combined, which had a population of 30 million and was the most industrialised region in China.
-Zhang kowtowed to Puyi at their meeting and promised to restore the House of Qing if Puyi made a large financial donation to his army.
+In June 1925, Puyi was visited by Zhang Zuolin the warlord who ruled Manchuria.
+Zhang promised to restore the Qing in exchange for financial assistance for his army.
 Zhang warned Puyi in a "roundabout way" not to trust his Japanese friends.
-Zhang fought in the pay of the Japanese, but by this time his relations with the Kwantung Army were becoming strained.
-In June 1927, Zhang captured Beijing and Behr observed that if Puyi had had more courage and returned to Beijing, he might have been restored to the Dragon Throne.
-Puyi was noted to have said in a 1927 article in The Illustrated London News, that "I never wish to be Emperor again".
+Zhang received funds from the Japanese, but by this time his relations with the Kwantung Army were becoming strained.
+In June 1927, Zhang captured Beijing and Behr observed that if Puyi had returned to Beijing, he might have been restored to the Dragon Throne.
+Puyi was quoted to have said, in a 1927 article in The Illustrated London News, that "I never wish to be Emperor again".